WHAT’S IN THIS REVIEW?

 There are some limitations with the free version.
 Whether it be streaming, protocols, or servers, it does seem like most of the special stuff is locked behind a paywall.
 Regardless, what you’re left with is a highly usable VPN, no matter which version you happen to have.

-It’s still a little too expensive for my tastes, especially in terms of raw pricing.
-It leads to comparisons with some of the juggernauts in the industry, although hide.me does hold up well.
+It’s not especially expensive in terms of pricing.
 Furthermore, the majority of the competition doesn’t have a free lifetime version of their software which eats up valuable resources, and they offer seamless streaming.

 Speeds were exemplary and far higher than I expected given I tested many servers available with the lifetime plan.
 The premium ones were just as fast.
 Again, this leads to top marks for hide.me.

-Aside from Windscribe, I can’t think of any other ‘free’ VPN which actually works as you’d expect.
+Aside from Windscribe, I can’t think of any other ‘free’ VPN which actually works as you’d hope it would.
 If you plan for heavy usage, you’d probably be better served looking elsewhere, but there’s nothing to stop you from downloading the software and giving the ‘lifetime’ hide.me plan a try for yourself.

 Want to save extra money on a premium VPN?
 Browse all the VPN deals we have available today!